 Close[t] Demonstrations

-an exhibition on the multitudes of queer invisibility
+an exhibition on the multitudes of queer in_visibility

 An interdisciplinary exhibition presenting artists who imagine a new visual politics of queer representation and explore the connection between desires, ways of living and societal change in visible and/or invisible ways.